McTavishLab/physcraper/docs/PhyscraperRun.md

 The simplest (but slowest) run is to choose a tree from opentree, and `physcraper` gets the alignment for you from treebase (argument `-tb`), using web blast:

-    physcraper_run.py -s pg_55 -t tree5864 -tb -o output_pg55_treebase
+    physcraper_run.py -s pg_55 -t tree5864 -tb -o pg55_treebase

-The fastest run is to choose a tree from opentree, give the path to the corresponding downloaded alignment (argument `-a`) and a local blast directory (argument `-db`):
+The fastest way is to choose a tree from opentree, give the path to the corresponding downloaded alignment (argument `-a`) and a local blast directory (argument `-db`).
+To set up the local blast DB see [Local DB](setting_up_local_database):

-    physcraper_run.py -s pg_55 -t tree5864 -a treebase_alns/pg_55tree5864_ndhf.aln -as "nexus" -db ~/ncbi/localblastdb/ -o output_pg55_local
+    physcraper_run.py -s ot_350 -t Tr53297 -a docs/examples/ot_350Tr53297.aln -as "nexus" -db ~/ncbi/localblastdb/ -o ot_350

 To check tree download and the matching of names across tree and alignment without running the blast and tree estimation steps, use the flag (-no_est):

-    physcraper_run.py -s ot_1919 -t Tr115925 --treebase -db ~/ncbi/localblastdb/ -no_est -o output_test
+    physcraper_run.py -s pg_55-t tree5864 --treebase -db ~/ncbi/localblastdb/ -no_est -o pg55_C

-  Take a look at the tree, teh alignemnt and the out_info csv file.
-It will list all taxa by their unique idetifiers.
+  Take a look at the tree, the alignemnt and the out_info csv file.
+It will list all taxa by their unique identifiers.

 To then run a blast search and estimate an updated tree from that tree and alignemnt, you can re-load from that directory.
 It will use your same config settings (which weere automatically written out to outputdir/run.config).